thienngh/Analyzing-Translating-Transcribing-DNA-strand-beginner-/README.md

 -Translates mRNA into a protein chain.

--Detects sickle cell anemia expression using conditional functions.
+-Detects sickle cell anemia expression using conditional functions by going through the list of translated proteins and seeing if the one in the 6th position relative to the MET is E or V.